ionic-team/ionic-docs/src/content/intro.md

 <!-- TOC goes here -->

 <p class="intro" markdown="1">
-Ionic Framework is an open source UI toolkit for building performant, high-quality mobile and desktop apps using familiar web technologies (HTML, CSS, and JavaScript).
+Ionic Framework is an open source UI toolkit for building performant, high-quality mobile and desktop apps using web technologies (HTML, CSS, and JavaScript).
 </p>
 <p class="intro" markdown="1">
 Ionic Framework is focused on the frontend user experience, or UI interaction of an app (controls, interactions, gestures, animations).
 It’s easy to learn, and integrates nicely with other libraries or frameworks, such as Angular, or can be used standalone without a frontend framework.